Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 == Refining Abstract Values

-The BDD tells us *which* paths we are on.
-We can use this to refine our data knowledge.
-When we branch on a condition like `x < 10`, we should update the abstract value of `x` in the true branch!
+BDDs track control flow.
+Abstract domains track data values.
+We can connect them: when the program branches on `x < 10`, tell the abstract domain about this constraint.
+The domain can then refine its knowledge of `x` in the true branch.

-To decouple the Abstract Domain from the AST, we introduce a `Refineable` trait.
+To keep domains independent of the AST, we use a `Refineable` trait.

 ```rust
 trait Refineable {